 - An Activity is an industrial activity forming part of an installation.
-Different types of activity are listed within Schedule 1 of the PPC Regulations and are broadly broken down into industrial sectors.
-Other "associated" activities may also form part of an installation. - An Installation comprises not just any relevant unit carrying out a B activity listed within Schedule 1 to the PPC Regulations, but also directly associated activities which have a technical connection with a schedule 1 activity and which could have an effect on pollution. - An Operator is the person (eg a company or individual) who has control over the operation of an installation. - Volatile organic compound (VOC) shall mean any organic compound having at 293K a vapour pressure of 0.01 kPa or more, or having a corresponding volatility under the particular conditions of use. - Organic solvent shall mean any VOC which is used alone or in combination with other agents, and without undergoing a chemical change, to dissolve raw materials, products or waste materials, or is used as a cleaning agent to dissolve contaminants, or as a dissolver, or as a dispersion medium, or as a viscosity adjuster, or as a surface tension adjuster, or a plasticiser, or as a preservative. - Stack includes structures and openings of any kind from or through which substances may be emitted to air. - Duct includes enclosed structures through which gaseous substances may be conveyed. - Process vent includes open terminations of ducts. - Authorised Officer shall mean an officer authorised to carry out duties under the Pollution Prevention and Control Act 1999 and subordinate regulations - Logbook shall mean any electronic or paper means of storage of the required information as agreed by the regulator - Local Authority shall mean Coventry City Council - "m" means metre - "m/s" means metres per second
+Different types of activity are listed within Schedule 1 of the Regulations and are broadly broken down into industrial sectors.
+Other "associated" activities may also form part of an installation. - An Installation comprises not just any relevant unit carrying out a B activity listed within Schedule 1 to the Regulations, but also directly associated activities which have a technical connection with a schedule 1 activity and which could have an effect on pollution. - An Operator is the person (eg a company or individual) who has control over the operation of an installation. - Volatile organic compound (VOC) shall mean any organic compound having at 293K a vapour pressure of 0.01 kPa or more, or having a corresponding volatility under the particular conditions of use. - Organic solvent shall mean any VOC which is used alone or in combination with other agents, and without undergoing a chemical change, to dissolve raw materials, products or waste materials, or is used as a cleaning agent to dissolve contaminants, or as a dissolver, or as a dispersion medium, or as a viscosity adjuster, or as a surface tension adjuster, or a plasticiser, or as a preservative. - Stack includes structures and openings of any kind from or through which substances may be emitted to air. - Duct includes enclosed structures through which gaseous substances may be conveyed. - Process vent includes open terminations of ducts. - Authorised Officer shall mean an officer authorised to carry out duties under the Pollution Prevention and Control Act 1999 and subordinate regulations - Logbook shall mean any electronic or paper means of storage of the required information as agreed by the regulator - Local Authority shall mean Coventry City Council - "m" means metre - "m/s" means metres per second

-The general location of the Authorised Process is shown on the attached plan PPC/053/A. The Installation boundary is marked in red on the attached plan PPC/053/B.
+The installation boundary is shown in red on the attached plan PPC/053/A. The installation layout, sampling points and stacks are shown on plans PPC/053/B and PPC/053/C.